 - You can take certain medications (while you can’t take certain ones when breastfeeding).

 - More expensive, as you have to buy formula and bottles.

 - Not as many health benefits to the baby or mother.

 As a mother, you do what you think is best for you and your baby.
+The most important thing is that your baby is nourished.
 Just enjoy this time, because it goes so quickly!

 U.S. Department of Health and Human Services.
 Retrieved from https://www.womenshealth.gov/breastfeeding/making-decision-breastfeed